PhilippMeder/visdata/README.md

 profile.add_to_axis(ax)
 ```

-### Visual comparison of measurements including uncertainties
+### Visual Comparison of Measurements Including Uncertainties

 Sometimes it is easier to understand if different measurements are compatible with each other by looking at a visualisation, e.g. you want to compare your own measurements of some parameters with the measurements presented in other publications with respect to the uncertainties.
+The example shows

-The figure shows the statistical uncertainties as medium thick errorbars, the systematic uncertainties as thin errorbars with caps, and the quadratic combination of both as thick errobars with transparency (for visual guidance only, there is no such thing as a combination of systematic and statistical uncertainty).
+- *statistical uncertainties* as medium thick errorbars,
+- *systematic uncertainties* as thin errorbars with caps,
+- *quadratic combination* of both as thick errobars with transparency (for visual guidance only, this value is meaningless).

 You can  of course configure what and how to plot.
 In this example, *Publication 1* did not provide any values for $\beta$ and $\delta$ while *Publication 2* did not provide a value for $\gamma$.